We have received many questions regarding Investments. Here below, you can find the most frequently asked Investments FAQs.

 Absolutely not.
 Each loan is created and managed independently from every other.
 Unlike a general investment fund, the funds you provide for the loan are used exclusively for that loan, directly from you to the borrower.

 Hypothetically speaking, what would happen to the funds I lent to a borrower if Gap were to disappear?

 Are you registered with SUGEF, the financial regulator in Costa Rica?

-No. SUGEF regulates banks and financial intermediaries, including investment funds that raise money from investors to place investments through their own company.
-At Gap Investments, we introduce lenders to individual loans requiring funding.
-Our company earns a commission for brokering the loan.
-Gap Investments is a mortgage broker, not an investment fund.
+No. SUGEF regulates banks and financial intermediaries, including investment funds that raise money from investors to place investments through their own companies.
+At Gap Investments, we provide consulting to private lenders regarding loans requiring funding.
+Gap Investments is not an investment fund or financial intermediary.